 If you are worried about problematic tenants forcing long-term, responsible tenants to move out, you may want to offer a rent credit or some kind of unit upgrade to those good tenants until the problem tenants vacate.
-You can record this in a Lease Amendment and use RocketSign to conveniently collect digital signatures to quickly give those tenants some peace of mind and show them you care.
+You can record this in a Lease Amendment and use RocketSign to conveniently collect electronic signatures to quickly give those tenants some peace of mind and show them you care.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.